 The clinical picture

-Sciatica is typically characterized by pain radiating from the lower back to the back of the thigh, knee, ankle, and down to the toes along the sciatic nerve.
-Sometimes the pain is localized in the buttocks, knee, or the back of the leg.
-The pain can range from sharp and stabbing to dull and aching, and it may worsen with cold, changes in posture, or touch.
+With sciatica, pain usually travels along the sciatic nerve, from the lower back into the back of the thigh, knee, ankle, and down to the toes.
+Sometimes it stays put in the buttocks, knee, or the back of the leg.
+It can be sharp and stabbing or dull and aching, and it often gets worse with cold, a change in posture, or touch.

 In traditional Korean medicine, the treatment focuses on IntraMuscular Electro Acupuncture Stimulation Treatment (IMEAST), which targets the major muscles along the path of the sciatic nerve.